DiMNDev/TDD-myFirstUnitTest/README.md

 Examples-8 & Examples-9 demonstrate the principles of TDD:

-- Writing failing unit tests (redPhase)
+- Writing failing unit tests `"redPhase"`
-- Writing passing production code (greenPhase)
+- Writing passing production code `"greenPhase"`
-- Refactoring tests/production code to build forward (refactorPhase)
+- Refactoring tests/production code to build forward `"refactorPhase"`

 Each (8, 9) have a corresponding file with extensions: